William Vesey-FitzGerald, 2nd Baron FitzGerald and Vesey

 William Vesey-FitzGerald, 2nd Baron FitzGerald and Vesey, (24 July 1783 – 11 May 1843) was an Anglo-Irish statesman.
-A Tory, he served in the governments of Lord Wellington and Robert Peel, but is best known for his defeat in the 1828 Clare by-election, hastening Catholic Emancipation across Britain and Ireland.
+A Tory, he served in the governments of Lord Wellington and Robert Peel, but is best known for his defeat in the 1828 County Clare by-election, hastening Catholic emancipation across the United Kingdom of Great Britain and Ireland.

 Background and education

 FitzGerald was the elder son of James FitzGerald and Catherine, 1st Baroness FitzGerald and Vesey, daughter of Reverend Henry Vesey.
 He was educated at Christ Church, Oxford.
 Through his father he was of both Old English and Gaelic Irish descent.